SAP vs. JD Edwards ERP

 Relatively new and unproven

 An intelligent, integrated ERP system built to run on the in-memory database, SAP HANA.
 Deployable in the cloud or on-premise to help drive instant value across all lines of business and industries.
 Plan, execute, predict, and simulate with real-time data insights.
-Includes personalized user experience with SAP Fiori.

-SAP, launched in 1972, has over 425,000 customers in over 180 countries using their various ERP systems.
+SAP, launched in 1972, has over 425,000 customers in over 180 countries using its various ERP systems.
 They offer multiple ERP products in order to provide options for every business to better plan, execute, predict, and simulate at all times:

 • SAP S/4HANA makes both the Internet of Things (IoT) and big data accessible with real-time insight on any data.